Google Reviews

 BBC Rooter technician performing sewer camera inspection

-A sewer camera inspection sends a waterproof video camera through your sewer line to see exactly what is happening inside the pipe.
+A CCTV sewer camera inspection — also called video pipe inspection (VPI) or a sewer scope — sends a waterproof closed-circuit television camera through your sewer line to see exactly what is happening inside the pipe.
 It is the single most important diagnostic tool in sewer work — it shows the pipe material, condition, location and depth of damage, and whether the line needs cleaning, repair, or replacement.

 BBC Rooter & Plumbing performs sewer camera inspections across Northridge, Granada Hills, Chatsworth, Porter Ranch, Woodland Hills, Encino, Van Nuys, and every community in the San Fernando Valley.